The consumption of AAS and testosterone above the normal need causes hormonal disturbances.

 Abuse of AAS and testosterone increases the risk of developing diabetes.
 The sharing of syringes with other users increases the possibility of getting blood-transmitted diseases such as hepatitis and HIV.
 Overuse also increases the risk of cancer and liver damage.

-Anabolic steroids and testosterone affect the central nervous system.
+Anabolic steroids and testosterone affect the central nervous system, including brain neurotransmitters and structure.
 During the using period, 20 to 30 percent of the people who use oversized doses have mood disorders, such as depression, anxiety, aggressiveness, and psychotic reactions with hallucinations.
+In addition, about 30% of anabolic steroid users experience dependence on AAS.